vishaldhole173/pro-stream-documentation/User/VisionStream/Admin/Platform/platform.md

 ## Show All platform data

-Allows users the ability to view the entire cost & usage profile for their platform, including all accounts associated with the platform.
+Allows root admin users the ability to view the entire cost & usage profile for their platform, including all accounts associated with the platform.

 ## Choose Account

-Allows users the ability to select and switch between their associated accounts within the platform.
+Allows root admin users the ability to select and switch between their associated accounts within the platform.

 Once a user selects an account, the interface will display charges, usage statistics, and other relevant data related to that particular account.

 ## Choose Range

-This feature provides users with the ability to analyze usage patterns, track costs, and assess platform activity for different accounts over specific months.
+This feature provides all admin users with the ability to analyze usage patterns, track costs, and assess platform activity for different accounts over specific months.

 After selecting a month, the platform will present the data specific to the chosen time period.